silver13/h8mini-dual/README.md

 Note the acc calibration also saves gyro biases which are used in some cases.
 The flash pattern is similar to the gyro calibration pattern.

+*Calibration has to be done on a horizontal surface*

 #####Led error codes
 In some cases the leds are used to indicate error conditions, and as such they flash a number of times, then a brake occurs, then the pattern repeats.
 In all such cases the quadcopter will not respond to commands, a power cycle will be required.